istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 {{< /text >}}

-To observe other aspects of JWT validation, use the script [`gen-jwt.py`]({{< github_tree >}}/security/tools/jwt/samples/gen-jwt.py) to generate new tokens to test with different issuer, audiences, expiry date, etc. The script can be downloaded from Istio repository
+To observe other aspects of JWT validation, use the script [`gen-jwt.py`]({{< github_tree >}}/security/tools/jwt/samples/gen-jwt.py) to generate new tokens to test with different issuer, audiences, expiry date, etc. The script can be downloaded from the Istio repository:

 {{< text bash >}}
 $ wget https://raw.githubusercontent.com/istio/istio/master/security/tools/jwt/samples/gen-jwt.py